 So, a light-colored female cat might work out better for people with cat allergies.

-As mentioned, although no cat breed is truly hypoallergenic — all cats produce at least some allergens— there are seven breeds that produce fewer allergens than others.
-This hypoallergenic cats list should not be the only thing you consider when researching which breed of cat to adopt, however.
+As mentioned, although no cat breed is truly hypoallergenic — all cats produce at least some allergens— there are a few breeds that produce fewer allergens than others.
+This list of hypoallergenic cats should not be the only thing you consider when researching which breed of cat to adopt, however.
 Be sure to consider all of each breed’s characteristics to determine which is the best fit for your household.

 Siberian cats might not look like hypoallergenic cats, but they actually are!
 Photography by uzhursky / Shutterstock.

-Three of the seven hypoallergenic cat breeds are Oriental lines
+Three of the seven hypoallergenic cats are Oriental lines

 The Balinese, Oriental Shorthair and Javanese are considered hypoallergenic cats.
 This provides several options for cat lovers who’d like a low-allergen cat with the characteristics of the popular Siamese.